floooh/floooh.github.io/_drafts/2025-11-22-sokol-vulkan-backend-1.md

-- no sokol-gfx API or shader-authoring changes are required (there are some minor breaking API changes because of some code cleanup work I had planned already and which are not directly related to Vulkan, but most code should work without changes)
+- no sokol-gfx API or shader-authoring changes are required (there are some minor breaking API changes because of some code cleanup work I had planned already and which are not directly related to Vulkan, but most code should work without or only minimal changes)
-- the Vulkan validation layer is silent on all sokol-samples (which try to cover most sokol-gfx features and their combined use), and this includes the tricky optional synchronization2 validations (I'm pretty proud of that considering that most Vulkan samples I found have sync-validation errors)
+- the Vulkan validation layer is silent on all sokol-samples (which try to cover most sokol-gfx features and their combined usage), and this includes the tricky optional synchronization2 validations (I'm pretty proud of that considering that most Vulkan samples I tried have sync-validation errors)
 - performance on my Intel Meteor Lake laptop in the [drawcallperf-sample](https://floooh.github.io/sokol-html5/drawcallperf-sapp.html) is already slightly better than the OpenGL backend (on a vanilla Kubuntu system)